aalbrechtsen/popgen21/GWASexercises.md

 The PLINK option "--bfile data/gwa"" will specify that the data PLINK should analyse are the files in folder called "data" with the prefix "gwa".

-"—assoc" specifies that we want to use perform GWAS using the allelic test
+"—logistic" specifies that we want to use perform GWAS using the logistic regression

 "—adjust"" tells PLINK to output a file that includes p-values that are adjusted for multiple testing using Bonferroni correction as well as other fancier methods.